Yian-hao/Dataset-Tools/README.md

 ### Usage

-- First, the annotation file is converted to xml
-- Then, the set of txt format file paths under voc is generated

-### Convert to VOC-format Dataset
-fgfg
+Modify the file path and save file path